loganabsher/Plug-And-Play-Energy/README.md

-# Plug-And-Play-Energy
+# Plug-And-Play-Energy-Systems
-a professionally done web app for a Hawaii based power company
+a professionally done web app for a Hawaii based renewable energy company.